SidB16/ENG4000-Team-A-F/docs/final/finalDocumentation.md

 <img src="images/management/man1.png" alt=" " >

 The beta release had to be modified due to delays in the shipments of parts.
 The original beta release plan entailed completing the assembly of the device.
 But instead, we tried getting the design with whatever parts were available during that moment.
 The Rasberry Pi, and the RPi Relay board were available and so we decided to figure out how those two components work and how could we power them.
 Additionally 3D models were created for the arm design to mount the pneumatic cylinder and the BVM as well as the assembly of the pnuematic components encapsulated in a casing.
 We formulated sprints to complete these tasks, and allocated the tasks according to team members availability and skill sets.
-Details of the beta release roadmap can be found here.

-Here is a snapshot of the Beta release Sprint Planning board:
+Here is a snapshot of the Beta release roadmap Sprint Planning board:

 <img src="images/management/man2.PNG" alt=" " >